zzhang-cn/LLM4LLM/README.md

 ### Tools
 - Access to an LLM (preferably one that supports conversational interactions)
-- Jupyter Notebook or similar environment for coding exercises
+- Jupyter Notebook or similar environment for coding exercises (optional)
-- Note-taking system to track your learning progression
+- Note-taking system to track your learning progression (recommended)

 ## Evaluation Framework

 Student understanding is evaluated across five dimensions:
-1. Question Decomposition
-2. Critical Thinking
-3. Connection-Making
-4. Conceptual Understanding
-5. Reflection Quality

-## The Learning Journey

-This curriculum guides you through a progressive journey:

-**Module 1** establishes the fundamental mechanisms behind language modeling, showing how simple statistical techniques evolved into neural representations.

-**Module 2** introduces the transformer architecture that revolutionized language processing, explaining how attention mechanisms and parallel processing unlock new capabilities.

-**Module 3** explores how modern language models move beyond pattern matching to reasoning and alignment with human values, revealing the current frontiers of development.

-Throughout this journey, you'll see how each advancement builds upon previous concepts and addresses specific limitations of earlier approaches.

-## Future Improvements

-### Streamlined Session Loading
-The current learning process requires users to manually load multiple files (pre-prompt, session prompt, post-prompt) in the correct sequence, which can be cumbersome.
-We're looking to improve this experience with:

-- **Automated Session Manager**: A tool that would load all prerequisite knowledge points when starting a new session
-- **Consolidated Prompt Files**: Single files that include all required context for each session
-- **Progress Tracking**: A system to maintain student progress through the curriculum

-If you're interested in contributing to these improvements, please see the Contributing section below or open an issue to discuss implementation approaches.
+1. **Question Decomposition**: How effectively you break down complex questions
+2. **Critical Thinking**: Your attempts to reason through concepts before asking for explanations
+3. **Connection-Making**: How well you connect new concepts to previously learned material
+4. **Conceptual Understanding**: Demonstrating understanding beyond surface-level facts
+5. **Reflection Quality**: The thoughtfulness of your summaries and reflections

+When you've completed a session, load the post-prompt.md file for evaluation across these dimensions.

 ## Contributing